Władysław Sikorski: Prime Minister in exile

 In the days before Poland was invaded by Germany in September 1939, and during the invasion itself, Sikorski's request for a military command continued to be denied by the Polish commander in chief, Marshal Edward Rydz-Śmigły.
 Sikorski escaped through Romania to Paris, where on 28 September he joined Władysław Raczkiewicz and Stanisław Mikołajczyk in a Polish government-in-exile, taking command of the newly formed Polish Armed Forces in France.
 Two days later, on 30 September, president Raczkiewicz called him to serve as the first Polish prime minister in exile.
 On 7 November he became commander in chief and General Inspector of the Armed Forces (Naczelny Wódz i Generalny Inspektor Sił Zbrojnych), following Rydz-Śmigły's resignation.
-Sikorski would also hold the position of the Polish Minister of Military Affairs, thus uniting in his person all control over the Polish military in wartime.
+Sikorski would also hold the position of Polish Minister of Military Affairs, thus uniting in his person all control over the Polish military in wartime.

 During his years as prime minister in exile, Sikorski personified the hopes and dreams of millions of Poles, as reflected in the saying, "When the sun is higher, Sikorski is nearer" (Polish: "Gdy słoneczko wyżej, to Sikorski bliżej").
-At the same time, from early on he had to work to reconcile the pro- and anti-Piłsudski's factions.
+At the same time, from early on he had to work to reconcile the pro- and anti-Piłsudskiite factions.

 His government was recognized by the western Allies.
 Nonetheless, Sikorski's government struggled to get its point of view heard by France and the United Kingdom.
 The western Allies refused to recognize the Soviet Union as an aggressor, despite the Soviet invasion of Poland on 17 September 1939.
 Furthermore, he struggled to secure resources needed to recreate the Polish Army in exile.

-Poland, even with its territories occupied, still commanded substantial armed forces: the Polish Navy had sailed to Britain, and many thousands of Polish troops had escaped via Romania and Hungary or across the Baltic Sea.
-Those routes would be used until the end of the war by both interned soldiers and volunteers from Poland, who jocularly called themselves "Sikorski's tourists" and embarked on their dangerous journeys, braving death or imprisonment in concentration camps if caught by the Germans or their allies.
-With the steady flow of recruits, the new Polish Army was soon reassembled in France and in French-mandated Syria.
-In addition to that, Poland had a large resistance movement, and Sikorski's policies included founding of the Związek Walki Zbrojnej (Union of Armed Struggle), later transformed into Armia Krajowa (Home Army), and creation of the Government Delegation for Poland position, to supervise the Polish Underground State in occupied Poland.
+Poland, even with its territories occupied, still commanded substantial armed forces: the Polish Navy had sailed to Britain just before the war's outbreak, and thousands of Polish soldiers and airmen had evacuated from overrun Poland via Hungry and Romania.
+A new Polish Army was soon re-formed in France and French-mandated Syria; and a Polish Air Force, in France.
+In addition, Poland had a large resistance movement, and Sikorski's policies included founding the Union of Armed Struggle (Związek Walki Zbrojnej), later transformed into the Home Army (Armia Krajowa), and creation of an agency, the Government Delegation for Poland to supervise the Polish Underground State in occupied Poland.